thechelsuk/uk.thechels/_pages/morning.md

 - [Software bill of materials - What it is and why you need one](https://thechels.uk/software-bill-of-materials-what-it-is-and-why-you-need-one) - 2022-05-20
 <!-- cfc_marker ends -->

-<h3>Word of the day</h3>
+### Word of the day
 <!-- word_marker starts -->

  > insinuendo - noun: An assertion or hint that's disparaging and suggestive.

 <!-- word_marker ends -->